Clari366/ENCODER8TO3DATAFLOW/README.md

 **RESULTS**
-thus encoder 8 to 3 in data modelling using verilog is implemented and their functionality using their functional tables is verified.
+Thus encoder 8 to 3 in data modelling using verilog is implemented and their functionality using their functional tables is verified.